turanszkij/WickedEngine/README.md

 For more code samples and advanced use cases, please see the example projects, like the Template_Windows, Tests, or Editor project.

-If you want to create an UWP application, #define WINSTORE_SUPPORT preprocessor for the whole implementing project and link against the WickedEngine_UWP library.

 ### Scripting API:

 You can use a great number of engine features through the Lua scripting api, which can even be used real time while the program is running.
 The included applications, like the Editor,